Kameradna/R2Gen-fulltrans/README.md

 Tests-
 - Baseline
-- Baseline frozen visual extractor
+- Baseline frozen visual extractor (see Frozen Resnet base R2Gen.txt, results and records frozen baseline folders)
-- Transformer frozen visual extractor
+- Transformer frozen visual extractor (see currently training)
 - Transformer with learning (see ViT paper for finetune settings) (multi-gpu a must?)

 To check-